Six Lenses of Social Entrepreneurship

 Holiday Shopping Guide

-7th and 8th grade students in the Social Entrepreneurship elective class researched businesses with a social impact focus and created a guide of gift recommendations that benefitted people and the planet.
+In December 2018, 7th- and 8th-grade students in the Social Entrepreneurship elective class researched businesses with a social impact focus and created the inaugural Scott Center guide for gift recommendations that benefitted people and the planet.
 Many of these companies were B Corps and/or used Fair Trade products.

 WIFTTY (Women in Finance and Tech Teaching Youth)

 The first ever student-designed, teacher-supported Reach Beyond Block was called WIFTTY.
 8th grade girls gathered over the summer at the Scott Center to design a 6-week RBB that focused on sharing stories from women who have navigated careers in finance and tech.

 Doing good can also taste good!
 This was one of the first lessons of social entrepreneurship education during the inaugural Scott Center middle school elective.
 Students were tasked with using a B Corp mindset to design and pitch a new Ben and Jerry’s ice cream flavor that is “best IN the world and best FOR the world.”
 Examples included Honey You’re So Sweet; Run Forest Run; and Rainbow Rights.
 This lesson is now a Scott Center staple, and ice cream flavors have expanded to include SDG tie-ins!